chinamike65/hugo-tuolesi/content/book1/book1en.md

 There are also twelve practices that are similar to the Buddha, such as the practice of becoming a monk, the practice of becoming a Buddha, the practice of turning the Dharma wheel, and the practice of Nirvana.
 Only Master Tsongkhapa has this kind of Buddhist practice.

-"Performing the deeds of a Buddha, In the Land of the Snows.", "iIn the Land of the Snows" refers to Tibet.
+"Performing the deeds of a Buddha, In the Land of the Snows.", "In the Land of the Snows" refers to Tibet.

 "There is Huanxi Lanruo", "Huanxi" is Ganden, and "Lanruo" is the name of the monastery, which translates to Ganden Monastery (a monastery founded by Master Tsongkhapa).
 The names of the monasteries built by Master Tsongkhapa can be remembered very clearly.